metio/seb/content/posts/clojure-java-interoperability.md

   (increment-range max))
 ```

 The Java wrapper has to follow the [standard rules](https://docs.oracle.com/javase/specs/jls/se17/html/jls-3.html#jls-3.8) for method names.
-Thus `increment-range` has to be renamed to `incrementRange` (or some similar name without the "-" in it).
+Therefore `increment-range` has to be renamed to `incrementRange` (or some similar name without the "-" in it).
 The "-" prefix for the Java wrapper can be configured inside the `:gen-class` form and will be removed once `gen-class` runs.
 The usage from Java looks like this:

 ```java
 package com.example